Shakeskeyboarde/parallel-rc/README.md

 - Each command is run in parallel, limited to the number of CPU cores + 1 (See the `--concurrency` option).
 - Each command's output is prefixed with the command index from the command file (eg. `"0: output line"`).
 - If a command fails, the `parallel-rc` exit code will be non-zero, and no new commands will be started (See the `--all` option).

-## Options

-- `-c, --concurrency <num>`
-  - Override the number of parallel commands.
-- `-a, --all`
-  - Continue running new commands if a commands fails.
-- `--color, --no-color`
-  - Explicitly enable or disable color output.

-If not color command line options are set, then color support is detected automatically using the [supports-colors](https://www.npmjs.com/package/supports-color) package.